Noloxs/hell_snake/README.md

 ---

-**Note:** This project is not affiliated with or endorsed by Hell Divers 2 or its developers.
+**Note:** This project is not affiliated with or endorsed by Helldivers 2 or its developers.
 It is an independent project created for educational and entertainment purposes only.